wavyland/wavy/README.md

 kubectl apply -f https://raw.githubusercontent.com/wavyland/wavy/main/manifests/webhook.yaml
 ```

-Now, deploy an application that requires a GUI and ensure it is annotated with `wavy.squat.ai/inject=enabled`
+Now, deploy an application that renders a GUI and ensure it is annotated with `wavy.squat.ai/enable=true`
 For example, the following script could be used to deploy Inkscape:

 ```shell